Sigil-Ebook/Sigil/docs/Install.md

 Sigil should also be available in your desktop menu system.
 It's typically found under the "Office" applications submenu.

-If you've installed Sigil to your home directory or another prefix not on your path, add INSTALL_PREFIX/bin to your path (via .profile or .bash_profile or .bashrc or similar) and execute sigil from a terminal.
+If you've installed Sigil to your home directory or another prefix not on your path, add INSTALL_PREFIX/bin to your path (via .profile or .bash_profile or .bashrc or similar) and execute 'sigil' from a terminal.
-    $ sigil

 If you relocate your Qt5 libraries after building Sigil, you'll need to edit the Sigil launch script (INSTALL_PREFIX/bin/sigil) and supply the new location of the Qt5 libraries (only necessary if you've installed via the typical "make, make install" method).